Skip to main content

 Hiring people who were once incarcerated is a positive practice for many organizations, resulting in employees who are well-trained, loyal, and eager to work.
 Yet some employers do not consider hiring people with a criminal record due to fear or bias.
 The cost is high to individuals and our communities for not hiring from this population, since with unemployment comes increased recidivism and failure to thrive.

-Cost for participation in the microcredential, transportation to the prison education visit, lunch, and workshop: $200.
+Cost for participation in all aspects of the Second Chance Hiring Program: $200.
 TalentFirst members receive a 10% discount.

 Contact